ChaoticBrave/VagrantStoryRandomizer/README.md

 * Drops: Randomizes what each enemy drops.
 This will only apply to the random drops of an enemy.
 Guaranteed drops are unaltered to prevent softlocks.
 * Balance Item Stats: Makes the randomized stats of weapons, blades, grips, gems, shields, and armour in chests less extreme.
 * Area Progression: Randomizes where you go next depending on the area you're in.
 * Keep Item Stats: Prevents the stats of weapons, blades, grips, gems, shields, and armour in chests from being randomized.
+* Enemy Models (experimental only): Allows you to change which models an enemy uses.
+Though the randomized model has to be able to use the original enemy's weapon.
+* Inconsistent Gear: Makes equipment type, name, and models inconsistent between one another.

 ## Limitations
 Enemies can also only be changed to those which can be found within the same area.
 For example, Snowfly Forest opponents can only be swapped with other Snowfly Forest opponents.